swcarpentry/git-novice/instructors.md

 ## [Conflicts](09-conflict.html)

 *   Expect the learners to make mistakes.
-Expect *you* to make mistakes.
+Expect *yourself* to make mistakes.
 This happens because it is late in the lesson and everyone is tired.

 *   If you're the only instructor, the best way to create a conflict is: